richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Technical requirements

-By default, the Answers experience is enabled for networks where Viva Engage is enabled for the organization, and for all users of Viva Engage services.
+By default, the Answers experience is enabled for networks where Viva Engage is enabled, and for all users of Viva Engage services.
 For the best Answers experience, we recommend that all organizations [install the Viva Engage app in Microsoft Teams](/viva/engage/setup#installing-viva-engage).

 ## Compliance and Answers data

 By default, a group in Microsoft 365 backs up your Answers data.
 This group follows your organization’s default data [retention policies](/microsoft-365/compliance/retention-policies-yammer).
 The Answers backing group activates when a user posts the first question in the group or creates a question attachment.
-All Microsoft 365 Global admins are assigned as owners of the backing group, which is labeled *Group for Answers in Viva Engage – DO NOT DELETE.*
+All Microsoft 365 Global admins are owners of the backing group, which is labeled *Group for Answers in Viva Engage – DO NOT DELETE.*

-Backing group owners should ensure that Answers remains compliant with network policies and doesn't get accidentally deleted.
-Admins can export group data before deleting the backing group in Microsoft 365. **Deletion of the Answers data backing group stops Answers from working.**
+Backing group owners should ensure that Answers remains compliant with network policies. *Avoid accidental deletion of the backing group.* Admins can export group data before deleting the backing group in Microsoft 365. **Deletion of the Answers data backing group stops Answers from working.**

 >[!NOTE]
 > You can recover a soft delete within 30 days.
 A hard delete produces *permanent* data loss.